Home > Companies > WB Group

 Regional European defense companies

-Saab, Leonardo, and emerging players like PGZ in Poland are developing competing battlefield management and unmanned systems capabilities.
-Saab's extensive experience with command and control systems gives them credibility in NATO procurement competitions, while Leonardo's partnership agreements provide access to broader European markets.
-PGZ represents a particular threat as Poland's state-owned defense conglomerate with preferential access to domestic military contracts.
+Saab, Leonardo, and PGZ in Poland are developing competing battlefield management and unmanned systems capabilities.
+Saab has signed a strategic cooperation agreement with WB Group covering UAV systems, naval solutions, and border protection—shifting Saab from a pure competitor into a potential channel partner while also giving WB access to Saab's broader European program relationships.
+Leonardo's partnership agreements continue to provide access to broader European markets.
+PGZ remains a particular threat as Poland's state-owned defense conglomerate with preferential access to domestic military contracts.

 The regional competition often centers on local content requirements and industrial cooperation agreements.
 Countries prefer suppliers that establish local production facilities and technology transfer arrangements, creating advantages for companies willing to share intellectual property and manufacturing capabilities with domestic partners.